 Indonesia is a major travel hub in Southeast Asia, with several international airports in key cities such as Jakarta (CGK), Bali (DPS), Surabaya (SUB), and Yogyakarta (JOG).
 Most travellers fly into Bali or Jakarta, which offer the most frequent connections to Indonesia’s various islands.
 From these cities, you can easily connect to other destinations in Indonesia by domestic flights, ferries, or even private boats.

 To find cheap flights to Indonesia, use comparison tools like Skyscanner.
 Booking your flight several months in advance or flying mid-week can often lead to the best deals, especially if you’re travelling during the off-peak season (April to June or September to October).
-Budget airlines like AirAsia, Garuda Indonesia, and Lion Air also offer great discounts on domestic and regional flights, so be sure to keep an eye out for sales.

 👉 Find cheap flights to Indonesia here.